ataraweinreb/daily-vibe-code/README.md

+# Daily Vibe Code

-Good Vibes Only, Prompt Engineering Only, AI Only!
+## Good Vibes Only, Prompt Engineering Only, AI Only!

-Welcome to Daily Vibe Code — the place where your AI prompt engineering skills get a daily boost, one challenge at a time.
+Welcome to **Daily Vibe Code** — the place where your AI prompt engineering skills get a daily boost, one challenge at a time.
 Forget stress, just vibes and code!

-How It Works:
+### How It Works:
-You get a new prompt every day.
+1. You get a new prompt every day.

-You solve it.
+2. You solve it.

-You become an AI prompt engineering wizard.
+3. You become an AI prompt engineering wizard.

-Enjoy the vibes.
+4. Enjoy the vibes.
 Repeat.

+---

-This code is 100% generated with Cursor.
+This code is **100% generated with Cursor**.
 No manual edits.